DOI10.47051/ZHNF3665

 Figure 2: Distribution of Cercosaura oshaughnessyi in Ecuador.
 The star corresponds to the type locality: Canelos, Pastaza province.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Cercosaura, which comes from the Greek words kerkos (meaning “tail”) and saura (meaning “lizard”),18 probably refers to the long tail in members of this genus.19 The specific epithet oshaughnessyi honors Arthur William Edgar O’Shaughnessy (1844–1881), an English herpetologist who worked at the British Museum of Natural History.20
+Etymology: The generic name Cercosaura, which comes from the Greek words kerkos (=tail) and saura (=lizard),18 probably refers to the long tail.19 The specific epithet oshaughnessyi honors Arthur William Edgar O’Shaughnessy (1844–1881), an English herpetologist who worked at the British Museum of Natural History.20

-See it in the wild: White-striped Eyed-Lizards can be observed with ~ 5–10% certainty in well-preserved forested areas throughout their range in Ecuador.
+See it in the wild: White-striped Eyed-Lizards can be observed at a rate of about once or twice per day in well-preserved forested areas throughout their range in Ecuador.
 These lizards are particularly common in Yasuní National Park, Llanganates National Park, Cuyabeno Reserve, and in the immediate environs of the tows Puyo and Tena.
 Individuals can be seen more easily during sunny days by scanning the leaf-litter and understory vegetation inside the forest.

 Special thanks to Tim Paine for symbolically adopting the White-striped Eyed-Lizard and helping bring the Reptiles of Ecuador book project to life.